jojoglory123/zhengxw.github.io/README.md

 #### Technical Skills: Statistical Modeling • Machine Learning • Deep Learning • A/B Testing • Python • R • SQL • AWS • Analytical Chemistry

 ## About
 Hello!
-I am Zhengxin"Jason" Wang, a Ph.D. candidate in Statistics at Clemson University, expecting to graduate in May 2024.
+I am Zhengxin"Jason" Wang, a forthcoming Ph.D. graduate in Statistics from Clemson University, having successfully defended my dissertation and set to officially graduate in May 2024.
 My academic journey has equipped me with strong programming and data analytical skills.
 I am currently aspiring to a career in data science or machine learning, where I can apply these skills to contribute to finding solutions to big, difficult, and impactful problems.

 In addition to my statistical expertise, I hold a Master's degree in Analytical Chemistry, which has provided me with foundational knowledge and practical experience in gas chromatography-mass spectrometry (GC-MS) and medical imaging techniques such as fMRI, PET, and EEG.
 This diverse skill set offers me a distinct edge, particularly in opportunities within the healthcare or pharmaceutical industries, while I remain open to exploring a wide range of roles where my comprehensive expertise can be applied effectively.